emarcey/cicerone/glossary/breweries.clean.md

 # Schlenkerla
 -  a brewery from Bamber, Bavaria, Germany founded in 1877, known for its signature rauchbiers
 -  Aecht Schlenkerla, a smoky märzen style beer, is the archetype of rauchbiers

+# Schlitz
+-  "The Beer that Made Milwaukee Famous"
+-  one of 4 major breweries during Milwaukee's brewing heyday
+-  after Great Chicago Fire, began exporting Schlitz big time
+-  1873, received buyout offer from Bratton and Sons, which they rejected
+-  1889, British syndicate attempted to combine them with Pabst and Blatz
+-  1902, surpassed the million barrel per year mark, becoming the largest brewery in the US
+-  1955, introduced Old Milwaukee value beer as cost-cutting measure due to similarity with other big 4 beers
+-  Schlitz was first victim of focus on cheapness
+	-  experimented with high fermentation temps and continuous fermentation
+	-  led to taste change in flagship beer and decline in sales
+-  1976, Schlitz was 2nd behind Anheuser-Busch
+-  1982, Schlitz abosrbed by Stroh Brewer of Detroit, Michigan

 # Spaten
 -  Munich brewery first established in 1397, which rose to prominence in the early 19th century after being purchased by Gabriel Sedlmayr the Elder in 1807